What Would Mrs. Astor Do? Audiolibro Por Cecelia Tichi arte de portada

 Mark Twain called it the Gilded Age.
 Between 1870 and 1900, the United States’ population doubled, accompanied by an unparalleled industrial expansion and an explosion of wealth.
 America was the foremost nation of the world, and New York City was its beating heart.
 There, the richest and most influential—Thomas Edison, J. P. Morgan, Edith Wharton, the Vanderbilts, Andrew Carnegie, and more—became icons, whose comings and goings were breathlessly reported in the papers of Joseph Pulitzer and William Randolph Hearst.
 It was a time of abundance, but also bitter rivalries.
 The Old Money titans found themselves besieged by a vanguard of New Money interlopers eager to gain entrée into their world.
 Into this morass of money and desire stepped Caroline Astor.

 An Old Money heiress of the first order, Mrs. Astor was convinced that she was uniquely qualified to uphold the manners and mores of 19th century America.
 “What would Mrs. Astor do?” became the question every social climber sought to answer.
 This work serves as a guide to manners as well as an insight to Mrs. Astor’s personal diary and address book.
-Ceceilia Tichi invites us on a tour of the Gilded Age, transporting readers to New York at its most fashionable.
+Ceceilia Tichi invites us on a tour of the Gilded Age, transporting listeners to New York at its most fashionable.

 ©2022 NYU Press (P)2025 Leonardo Audio